ssbc/async-append-only-log/README.md

 Running [bench-flumelog] reveals the following numbers.
 Async flumelog is faster in all tests except random, where flumelog aligned offset is a lot faster.
-Append is very slow for flumelog-aligned-offset because it writes every message synchronously.
+The `append` test is very slow for flumelog-aligned-offset because it writes every message synchronously.
 The most important numbers are append (used for onboarding) and stream (used for building indexes).

 ```
 async flumelog: